Towne Square Project Updates

 City Council received an update on the Towne Square design at the June 9 meeting.

-Steve Barber of BHPD Architects presented a series of new design concepts and a new fly-through video.
+Steve Barber of BHDP Architects presented a series of new design concepts and a new fly-through video.

 Notable updates include:

 - More details on the children’s areas including a climbable play structure and an interactive water feature along the Promenade and Grove.